linkeddatacenter/kees/README.md

 The KEES agent SHOULD recognize all concepts in sdmx-code:freq scheme for dct:accrualPeriodicity and use these information to decide if executing a plan or not.
 How to manage dct:accrualPeriodicity depends from KEES Agent implementation.

+The KEES agent SHOULD recognize kees:sparqlQueryConstructOperation and kees:sparqlUpdateScript datatype in dct:accualMethod property

 ## Reasoning plans behaviour and axioms

 If  kees:builds attribute is not present a KEES agent MUST reuse  generate a new unique graph name, e.g.: